citizenspress/osbcu/content/english/news/cupe-osbcu-recieved-the-no-board-report-from-the-ministry-of-labour.md

 translationKey = "noboard"

 +++
+## CUPE OSBCU recieved the "No Board Report"

 October 17, 2022

 This morning, CUPE OSBCU recieved the "No Board Report" from the Ministry of Labour.